Victor Bulmer-Thomas: Early years in Scotland

 His first academic post was at the Fraser of Allander Institute for Research on the Scottish Economy at the University of Strathclyde in Glasgow.
 He was one of the first to be appointed to this new Institute, where he worked with a team of economists building a model of the Scottish economy that required the construction of an input-output model.
-While at the Institute, he also worked as a consultant to the Moroccan government. where he applied his knowledge and use of input-output tables.
+While at the institute, he also worked as a consultant to the Moroccan government. where he applied his knowledge and use of input-output tables.

 His first published works were on the Scottish economy, including a study of the household savings rate and the Scottish balance of payments on the eve of oil production.
 However, his experience in the field of input-output analysis (he also built an input-output table for Guatemala) led to the publication of his first book with a foreword by the Nobel laureate Wassily Leontief (Input-Output Analysis for Developing Countries: Sources, Methods and Applications, 1982).

 London

 He moved from Scotland in 1978 to take up a post as lecturer in Development Economics at Queen Mary College (now Queen Mary) at London University.
 Here he undertook research on Latin America and was invited to take part in a study group on Latin America in the 1930s.
 Working on Central America, he found it necessary to construct the national accounts for the five countries of the region from 1920 onwards.
 This led to the publication in 1987 of The Political Economy of Central America since 1920.

 He was the guest editor of a special issue of the Journal of Latin American Studies on Central America published in 1983, and he joined the editorial board in 1984 – a post he held without interruption for 25 years.
-From 1986–97 he was also editor of the Journal of Latin American Studies.
+From 1986 to 1997 he was also editor of the Journal of Latin American Studies.
 In 1988 he launched a Masters in Economics with special reference to Latin America at Queen Mary, which attracted many students from the region.

 In 1988 he became Reader in Economics of Latin America, the first person to hold that title in the United Kingdom, and in 1990 he was promoted to Professor of Economics.
 Two years later, he became the Director of London University's Institute of Latin American Studies, although he remained attached to Queen Mary.
 During his six years as Director, the Institute flourished and received a 5* (the highest ranking) in the Research Assessment Exercise.
 It was during this time as Director that he published his best known book The Economic History of Latin America since Independence.
 This has now been translated into Spanish, Japanese and Chinese and went into a third edition in 2014.
-While Director, he received honours from the governments of Brazil and Colombia as well as an OBE from the British government in recognition of his role in building up the reputation of the Institute.
+While Director, he received honours from the governments of Brazil and Colombia as well as an OBE from the British government in recognition of his role in building up the reputation of the institute.